Government of Spain: mandatory formalities for foreigners.

 Once in Spain, if your study period is going to be for more than 6 months, you must apply for a Foreigner Identity Card (TIE).

-• Duly completed and signed application form: EX-17.
+• Duly completed and signed application form EX-17

-• A copy of your insurance policy.
+• A copy of your health insurance policy.

 • One recent passport-size colour photo on a white background.

-• Proof of payment of the corresponding fee, which you will find in the following link: Tasa 790 (16.08€).
-You must select the TIE option “que documenta la primera concesión de la autorización de residencia temporal”.
-You must print it, take it to any bank and pay the fee in cash.
+• Proof of payment of the corresponding fee (Tasa 790/012).
+To pay the fee (€16.08), select the option “TIE que documenta la primera concesión de la autorización de residencia temporal”, print the payment form, and take it to any bank to pay in cash.

 Imagen